 But there’s a problem.
 Dental patients often have to remove their mask for a dental operation or surgery.
 In those cases, using an air purifier may be another way to help reduce the spread of any viruses.

 One group of researchers from North Carolina studied the distance the influenza virus could spread in a hospital environment.
 They measured how far influenza virus particles could spread from 94 people in the emergency department and ICU of a hospital.
 This environment is fairly similar to a dental office, where the patient is lying down in a chair.

 The scientists found lots of virus particles 1 foot and 3 feet away from the patient.
 But at a distance of 6ft (1.8m), there were a lot fewer virus particles in the air.

 This data suggests (perhaps not surprisingly) that the area directly around the patient is the most likely to contain the virus.
 That means it is the most critical to capture and purify the air directly around the patient.
-Air purifiers that use HEPA filters are able to filter out viruses including the COVID-19 coronavirus.
+Air purifiers that use HEPA filters are able to filter out viruses including COVID-19.

-The next step is to modify the air purifier to suit the dental clinic situation.
-The good news is, dentists from across the world have been contacting Smart Air to tell us how they’ve been modifying their air purifiers to meet the needs of their dental practice.
+The next step is to modify the air purifier to suit the dentist office.
+The good news is, dentists from across the world have been contacting Smart Air to tell us how they’ve been modifying their air purifiers to meet the needs of their dentist offices.
 One dentist from the UK modified the Smart Air Blast Mini to attach a pipe to the inlet of the Blast Mini.

 They modified the Blast Mini using a vacuum cleaner tube with a funnel on the end.
 This funnel can then be used to point directly at the patient.

 This tube sucks away air from near the patient’s head and sends it through a HEPA filter to capture virus particles.
-This dental office setup should be able to meaningfully reduce the amount of coronavirus (and other virus) particles in the air.
+This dental office setup should be able to signifcantly reduce the amount of covid (and other virus) particles in the air.